-- You Killed My Mother: To Joke who indeed was responsible for her death.
+- You Killed My Father: To Joke who indeed was responsible for his mother's death.

 The antagonist of the second special.
 A pirate who has the power to control people by making his crew sing (once again, this isn't explained).
 He goes after a girl named Amanda who has a map on her back to a great treasure.

-- Curb-Stomp Battle: Once his singers are knocked out, he finds himself on the business end of a Straw Hat group attack.
+- No-Holds-Barred Beatdown: Once his singers are knocked out, he finds himself on the business end of a Straw Hat group attack.
 Ouch.

 - People Puppets: Makes Amanda reveal her map like this and then uses Luffy to attack his own crew.